-In order to formulate the bound on eigenfunctions, a notation for clusters of eigenvalues is introduced.
-Let $n_k$ and $N_k$ stand for indices of the first and the last eigenvalue in the $k$--th cluster; see Figure \ref{fig:eigenvalue-distribution}.
+In order to formulate the error of eigenfunctions, let us introduce a notation for clusters of eigenvalues.
+Let $n_k$ and $N_k$ denote the indices of the first and the last eigenvalues in the $k$th cluster; see Figure \ref{fig:eigenvalue-distribution}.
 Note that eigenvalues in a cluster need not be equal to each other.
-We consider the $k$--th cluster to be of interest, and set $n = n_k$ and $N = N_k$ to simplify the notation.
+We consider the $k$th cluster of interest, and set $n = n_k$ and $N = N_k$ to simplify the notation.

 Let $E_k$ be the space of exact eigenfunctions associated to $k$th cluster of eigenvalues: